 Many individuals wonder what the difference is between DNRs and Living Wills.
 DNRs only involve emergency CPR while health-care directives encompass a variety of life-prolonging measures.
 DNRs also require a physician’s signature to become effective while health-care directives only require a person to sign the document in the presence of two witnesses.
 As a result, both DNRs and health-care directives serve important but distinct purposes.

 Who Should Consider a Do Not Resuscitate Order

 Medical professionals do whatever is necessary to keep a patient alive, which means that painful life-saving procedures are often performed.
 For many younger individuals who are in good health, this pain is outweighed by the desire for a longer life.
 These orders are more frequently chosen by people who do not have much longer to live.
 With a DNR in place, the medical staff is instructed to not revive a patient if the patient’s breathing or heart stops.
 As a result, medical staff will not perform chest compressions, electroshock, insertion of tubes to open a person’s airways, or mouth to mouth resuscitation.
 Patients’ DNRs, however, can permit them to continue to receive antibiotics, chemotherapy, dialysis, or other appropriate treatments.

 Obtain the Assistance of a Seasoned Estate Planning Lawyer

 If you are interested in advanced medical orders, an experienced estate planning attorney can prove to be particularly helpful.
 Our legal team has helped many individuals with the estate planning process and understands the various complicated areas involved in this area of law.
-Contact attorney Stephen Welle at O’Keeffe O’Brien Lyson Foss today to discuss your estate planning.
+Contact attorney Stephen Welle at O’Keeffe O’Brien Lyson Attorneys today to discuss your estate planning.
 Stephen Welle can be reached online or by calling 701-235-8000 or 877-235-8002.